informalsystems/vdd/fastsync/fastsync.md

-As discussed above, the advantageous termination requirement is the combination of [FS-VC-NONABORT] and [FS-VC-TERM], that is, *Fastsync* should terminate normally in case there is at least one correct peer in *peerIDs*.
+As discussed above, the advantageous termination requirement is the combination of [FS-VC-NONABORT] and [FS-VC-TERM], that is, *Fastsync* should terminate successfully in case there is at least one correct peer in *peerIDs*.

 #### **[FS-SOLUTION-TERM-BOUND]**: